Romanisation of Bengali

-Romanisation of Bengali is the representation of written Bengali language in the Latin script.
+Romanisation of Bengali is the representation of written Bengali language in the Roman script.
 Various romanisation systems for Bengali are used, most of which do not perfectly represent Bengali pronunciation.
 While different standards for romanisation have been proposed for Bengali, none has been adopted with the same degree of uniformity as Japanese or Sanskrit.

 The Bengali script has been included with the group of Indic scripts whose romanisation does not represent the phonetic value of Bengali.
 Some of them are the "International Alphabet of Sanskrit Transliteration" or IAST system (based on diacritics), "Indian languages Transliteration" or ITRANS (uses upper case alphabets suited for ASCII keyboards), and the National Library at Calcutta romanisation.